ca-la/remote-collection/README.md

 ### Example

-Adding resources to the beginning of a viewKey
+Adding resources to the beginning of a view

 ```ts
 const users: User[] = [